Bernedoodle Types: – The breed mixes in our breeding program include:

 • Australian Bernedoodle – a mixture of Bernese Mountain Dog and Australian Labradoodle

 Coat Type – Each Bernedoodle has a unique coat.
 Most have a wavy coat that sheds minimally, if at all.
 Many people with allergies to dog dander (i.e., those who experience sneezing and runny eyes) are not affected by a wavy-coated dog.
 Bernedoodles with a curly coat look similar to a Poodle and will not shed.
-While there are no guarantees, even if you have serious allergies to dander, you should do well with a curly-coated Bernedoodle.
+While there are no guarantees, even if you have sious allergies to dander, you should do well with a curly-coated Bernedoodle.

 We can often tell by the time a dog is a few weeks old what type of coat it will have, and can help match you to the best coat type for your situation.
 If you are allergic to dog saliva, and your skin breaks out in hives when licked by a dog, you will most likely be allergic to all Bernedoodles regardless of coat type.
 As for grooming, the curlier the dog’s coat, the harder it is to maintain.
 Since most Bernedoodles shed little, if at all, they need to be brushed regularly to prevent matting, and must be clipped every few months.